By Al Doyle for CoinWeek ..........

 It happens to every collector, and often on a repeated basis.

 The obvious answer is to have some money available for such encounters.
 Easier said than done?
-With a little planning and a simple, low-budget savings method, the average Joe will be able to have the cash needed to obtain better quality goods with some frequency.
+Probably.
+However, with a little planning and a simple and sound collecting strategy, it is very possible for the lower-budget collector to use a savings method, be able to have the cash needed to obtain better quality goods with some frequency.

-So how can a collector obtain more coins?
+So how can a budget coin collector obtain more coins?
 The first step is to have fewer coins.
 Sound contradictory?

 Anyone who has been around numismatics for more than a brief time owns several to a dozen impulsive or unwise purchases that are gathering dust.
 It doesn't matter what possessed a person to buy that BU roll of 1961-D Jefferson nickels or Bahamian proof set, but it's not a bad idea to flush the misfits out of a collection.